-One thing is made apparent as you explore parts of Florida — there’s gators out there.
-Warning signs dot the landscape by most public water, rivers and lakes.
+One thing is made apparent as you explore parts of Florida — there are gators out there.
+Warning signs dot the landscape by most public water, rivers, and lakes.
 So it should be of no surprise that Florida is also home to a Zoological Park dedicated to the reptile.

 Initially, the gators were used to attract visitors to a small museum and souvenir shop on the beach at the terminus of a tram railway that ran across the Island.
 However, Reddington and Fire discovered that the reptiles were a bigger draw for the public’s fascination and in 1909 incorporated the South Beach Alligator Farm and Museum of Marine Curiosities.

 Guide books promoted the attraction which included not only alligators but numerous species of area snakes and other wild animals.
 Quickly they earned the reputation as “the world’s largest alligator farm”, with reportedly thousands of reptiles by 1916.
 But a massive storm in September of 1920 washed out the railroad tracks near South Beach, ending the tram service that brought visitors and isolating the attraction.
 A fire that December, and another just four months later, would destroy their facilities.

 As luck would have it though, Fire and Reddington had already begun plans to relocate and had found a ten-acre tract of land a couple of miles north of the original location, still on the Island, but closer to the tourist hotels and near the lighthouse, a landmark also frequented by visitors.
 Progress was already made on the new facility shortly after the storm so the relocation was fast.